 John and Libby have been married for two years.
 During this period, they have had multiple arguments over several issues.
 John comes home late from work, and after he returns, he usually gets busy on his cell phone.

-Most of the time that she has tried to confront John, he gave no non-verbal cues about how he felt and behaved as if he had completely tuned Libby out.
+This behavior makes Libby unhappy, and on various occasions, she has told John about how she feels.
+Most of the time that she has tried to confront John, he gave no non-verbal cues about how he felt and behaved as if he had completely turned Libby out.

 In certain instances, he only showed his displeasure by leaving the room after telling Libby that he had had enough of these discussions and wanted to hear nothing more.

 This is a classic example of one partner stonewalling the other.
 Often, spouses avoid conflict or simply because they don’t want to deal with the situation.